InfiArtt/accessify-play/README.md

 4. Review the other settings:
     * **Callback Port:** Only change this if you have a port conflict and you have also changed it in the Spotify Dashboard. *(See note in Step 1)*.
     * **Announce track changes automatically:** Check this box if you want NVDA to announce every new song as it begins playing.
+    * **Language:** Choose the display language for the add-on.
+This setting allows Accessify Play to use a different language than NVDA's main interface.
+You can select "Follow NVDA language (default)" or force a specific language like "Bahasa Indonesia".
+    * **Update Channel:** Select your preferred update channel.
+        * **Stable:** Receive only stable, well-tested updates.
+These correspond to releases from the `main` branch on GitHub.
+        * **Beta:** Receive pre-release versions with the latest features and bug fixes, but potentially less stability.
+These correspond to releases from the `dev` branch on GitHub.
+    * **Check for updates automatically:** If checked, the add-on will silently check for new versions every time NVDA starts.
+If an update is available, a pop-up window will appear.
+If unchecked, you will only receive updates when you manually check.
 5. Press the **"Validate Credentials"** button.
 Your web browser will open and ask you to grant permissions.
 Click "Agree".
 6. If successful, you will see a "Validation successful!" message.
 If not, carefully re-check all steps, especially the Redirect URI and your Client ID.
 7. Click "OK" to save and close the settings.
 The addon is now ready to use!

+---

+## ✨ Update System

+Accessify Play includes a built-in update system to keep your add-on up-to-date with the latest features and bug fixes.
+Updates are sourced directly from [GitHub Releases](https://github.com/InfiArtt/accessify-play/releases).

+### Automatic Updates

+If "Check for updates automatically" is enabled in the settings, Accessify Play will perform a silent check for new versions every time NVDA starts.
+If an update is available for your selected channel (Stable or Beta), a pop-up window will appear, showing the new version and its changelog.
+You can then choose to download and install the update or postpone it.

+If no update is available, or if an error occurs during the background check (e.g., no internet connection), the add-on will remain silent and not display any messages.

+### Manual Updates

+You can manually check for updates at any time by navigating to the Accessify Play settings panel (NVDA menu -> Preferences -> Settings -> Accessify Play) and clicking the **"Check for Updates"** button.
+The process is similar to automatic updates: if a new version is found, a pop-up will appear; otherwise, a message will confirm that you are running the latest version.

+### Update Channels

+You can choose between two update channels in the settings:

+*   **Stable:** This is the recommended channel for most users.
+You will receive only stable, thoroughly tested releases.
+These updates correspond to releases published from the add-on's `main` branch on GitHub.
+*   **Beta:** This channel provides access to pre-release versions, offering the latest features and bug fixes before they are officially released.
+Beta versions correspond to releases from the `dev` branch on GitHub.
+While they offer early access, they might be less stable than official releases.

 ---